-South Africa is an autonomous state in Africa located near the southern tip of the world map, and it stretches along the South Atlantic and Indian Oceans.
+South Africa is an autonomous state in Africa located near the southern tip of the world map.
+Its border stretches along the South Atlantic and Indian Oceans.
 South Africa is the 25th largest country in the world with a population of around 53 million people.
 Namibia, Botswana and Zimbabwe border it to the north, while Mozambique and Swaziland border it on the east and northeast, respectively.
-South Africa has several cities and ethnic groups each with their unique culture, language, and religion and it is classified as an upper-middle-income economy by the World Bank.
-Sadly, poverty, inequality, and unemployment remain high in South Africa.
+South Africa has several cities and ethnic groups each with their unique culture, language, and religion and is classified as an upper-middle-income economy by the World Bank.
+Here is a list of the largest urban areas in South Africa according to SA Stat.

-Cape Town is a beautiful coastal city in South Africa that is full of life and energy, and has a population of 3,740,026 people.
+Cape Town is a beautiful coastal city in South Africa that is full of life and energy and has a population of 3.7 million people.
 Cape Town is the seat of the National Parliament or the Legislative capital of the country.
-The residents are of the different racial makeup of Black African, colored, Indians, and whites, all across the city and the suburbs.
-It was developed by the Dutch East India Company as a supply station for Dutch ships.
-Cape Town is the surrogate mother of recreation.
+Cape Town is full of recreational activities.
 Tourists flock to admire and give an account of this town’s valuables natural and man-made features such as Table Mountain National Park, Cliffton Beach, Boulders Beach, Victoria & Alfred Waterfront, Kirstenbosch National Botanical Garden which has contributed to the country’s foreign exchange.
-Due to its warm-summer Mediterranean climate and diverse biodiversity, Cape Town has been attracting tourists from all over the world.
-Cape Town has a formal type of education, running from primary, secondary and tertiary levels, both public and private sectors monitoring the institutions.
-Transport serving the city include air, sea, rail, and road all working for the betterment of lives of residents.